Collaborative and Proactive Solutions (CPS): The Ross Greene Approach

 Yes!
 You do not need a doctor’s referral to start this service at Possibilities.

 For more information about Collaborative and Proactive Solutions (CPS) please contact us at info@possibilitiesclinic.com or call 1-833-482-5558.
-You can also get started right away by completing our Registration Form.
+You can also get started right away by completing our Intake Form.
 Once this form is received, our Care Coordinator will review your needs, match you to an appropriate clinician, and get back to you with booking options.